AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/ai-based-smart-help.md

 ## Options available for AI Assitant Help responses

-When you receive a response to your query from the AI Assistant, you can take the following actions to engage with or provide feedback on the content:
+When you receive a response from AI Assistant in the **Help** panel, you can interact with it or provide feedback to enhance its accuracy and reliability.
+Your feedback helps the Experience Manager Guides team enhance the accuracy and relevance of AI Assistant responses, improving its performance over time.

+The following options are available to engage with or provide feedback on the responses provided by AI Assistant **Help** panel:

 - **Copy**: Copy the response text for use in your documents.
 - **Like**: Indicate that the response was helpful or accurate.
 - **Dislike**: Mark the response as unhelpful or incorrect.
 - **Report**: Flag the response for review if it contains errors or inaccurate content.